 Roles and Tasks of Trustees

 The School District No. 43 (Coquitlam) Board of Education is comprised of elected trustees charged with the governance of the school district including establishing goals and policies, and approving the annual budget.
-They are accountable to the Provincial Government and to stakeholders in the communities of Coquitlam, Port Coquitlam, Port Moody, Anmore and Belcarra.
+They are accountable to the Provincial Government and represent the school district in the communities of Coquitlam, Port Coquitlam, Port Moody, Anmore and Belcarra.
 Their roles and responsibilities are complex and based on several Acts, government and district policies, legislation, and statutory requirements.
 Trustees have complex roles and perform many important tasks including:

-- Providing leadership to the district in maintaining its province-leading student achievement and graduation rates by ensuring quality learning opportunities for all students of all ages.
+- Providing leadership to the district in maintaining its high student achievement and graduation rates by ensuring quality learning opportunities for all students of all ages.

 - Reviewing, understanding and implementing policies, legislation, acts, and related governance processes and procedures including the School Act, Teachers Act, Public Sector Employers Act, Freedom of information and Protection of Privacy Act, Human Rights Code, Public School Policies, Orders in Council, and others.